imagej/imagej.github.io/_pages/plugins/snt/contribute.md

 ### Join the Forum
 This is simple but impactful.
 Join [forum.image.sc](https://forum.image.sc/), follow the [#snt tag](https://forum.image.sc/tag/snt) and help out by answering questions others may have.
 When you do so, you are not only paying forward any help you received; you are also allowing developers to focus their time on SNT development.

-### Report bugs
+### Report Bugs
 Did something fail?
-Please report it, either on the forum or on GitHub.
+Please report it, either on the [forum](https://forum.image.sc/tag/snt) or on [GitHub](https://github.com/morphonets/SNT/issues).
 Don't forget to include a [minimal, complete, verifiable example](/learn/faq#i-reported-an-issue-but-it-is-still-not-fixed-why-not).

-### Contribute documentation
+### Contribute Documentation
 Did you notice a typo?
 Is something unclear or outdated?
 Are examples missing?
 Please make a suggestion!
 Either by following the _Edit this page_ option on the [top](#top) of the page, reaching out on the [forum](https://forum.image.sc/tag/snt), or opening an issue on [GitHub](https://github.com/morphonets/SNT/issues).
 Please don't be shy.
 All changes are trackable and undoable.

 ### Reach Out